I. General Information Regarding the Standing Committees of the Corporation

 B. Terms of Committee Service

-Members shall be elected by the Corporation, on recommendation from the Nominating Committee, for staggered terms of three years each, beginning July 1 and ending June 30.
+Members shall be elected by the Corporation, on recommendation from the Governance and Nominating Committee, for staggered terms of three years each, beginning July 1 and ending June 30.
 Committee members may, at the discretion of the Corporation, be reappointed for a second consecutive three-year term.
 Following the conclusion of six years of consecutive service on a committee, the retiring members shall normally be ineligible for reelection to the committee for one year.

 C. Appointment of Committee Chairs

-A chair and vice chair of each committee shall be designated annually by the Corporation, on recommendation from the Nominating Committee.
+A chair and vice chair of each committee shall be designated annually by the Corporation, on recommendation from the Governance and Nominating Committee.
 Members will normally not serve more than six consecutive years as Chair (prior service as a committee member will not count towards the six years of service as Chair).
 With respect to those committees whose membership is limited to current members of the Corporation, a Chairperson whose term as a Trustee is ending, may, at the discretion of the Corporation, be reelected for a term appointment coincident with their term as Chair, for a period not to exceed six years, whenever such action is deemed to be in the best interest of the Corporation.
 After completing service as a Chair of a committee, that member will normally be required to leave the committee for a period of at least one year.

 D. Reports of the Committee